Searching for mushrooms

 Where to look

 Morels grow anywhere there are trees.
 The ground around recently deceased elms tends to be most fruitful.
+Here's a YouTube video on how to identify the right kind of elms.

 Look in a radius around the tree, not just at the roots.
 Morels are so camouflaged that it helps to stand still for a while,